noi-techpark/odh-datacollector-flightdata/README.md

 ## General architecture

 - a [mosquitto](https://mosquitto.org/) instance listens for sensor data, the MQTT protocol is used
-- a [Apache Camel](https://camel.apache.org/) instance listens for data on mosquitto and writes it into PostgreSQL
+- a [Apache Camel](https://camel.apache.org/) instance listens for data on mosquitto and writes it into PostgreSQL.
+In addition, this instance provides a simple REST endpoint at path `/api` that can be used to read the data stored in PostgreSQL (experimental)
 - a [PostgreSQL](https://www.postgresql.org/) instance where data is written to by Apache Camel

 ## Getting started